Skip to Main Content

 Ximluci

-A randomised trial in 582 patients with untreated neovascular age-related macular degeneration, showed that the ranibizumab biosimilar (Ximluci) was clinically equivalent to the reference product when 0.5mg was given via intravitreal injection every 4 weeks for up to 12 months.
-The full report is due to be published later in 2023.
+A randomised trial in 582 patients with untreated neovascular age-related macular degeneration, showed that the ranibizumab biosimilar (Ximluci) was clinically equivalent to the reference product when 0.5mg was given via intravitreal injection every 4 weeks for 52 weeks.

 The primary outcome was the change from baseline BCVA at 8 weeks using the Early Treatment Diabetic Retinopathy Study (ETDRS) protocol.
 Equivalence was defined as a margin of 3.5 letters.

-The ranibizumab biosimilar (Ximluci) and reference ranibizumab (Lucentis) showed mean improvements of +4.57 and +6.37 ETDRS letters respectively – a difference of 1.79 letters with a 95% confidence interval ranging between -3.14 to -0.45.
+The ranibizumab biosimilar (Ximluci) and reference ranibizumab (Lucentis) showed mean improvements of +4.6 and +6.4 ETDRS letters respectively – a difference of -1.8 letters.
+The 90% confidence interval for least-squares mean difference in change from baseline was within the predefined equivalence margin.
 These results support ranibizumab biosimilar (Ximluci) equivalence to the reference product.

 The safety profile and immunogenicity of ranibizumab biosimilar (Ximluci) and the reference product were similar.